mrkkrp/markkarpov.com/tutorial/megaparsec.md

 This parser has a problem: what if the keyword we are matching against is just a prefix of an identifier?
 In that case it is definitely not a keyword.
-Thus we must eliminate that case by using `notFollowedBy`:
+We must therefore eliminate that case by using `notFollowedBy`:

 ```haskell
 pKeyword :: Text -> Parser Text